koryeone/koryeone/README.md

 I have my chatlog on the personal tab 99% of the time if you want me to see your message it's better if you whisper me

-usually sitting w my friends or hanging out around pokemon/splatoon/nintendo area, crowns/whispers/boops/compliments whatever are fine.
-I will just move if I am uncomfortable
+usually sitting w my friends, feel free to interact if I'm not with them. crowns/whispers/boops whatever are cool I will just move if I am uncomfortable